kiranbandi/cbd-dashboard-ui/README.md

 ```bash
 $ npm install
 ```
-Webpack config is found in `build-config\webpack.config.js`.
+Webpack config can be found in `build-config\webpack.config.js`.
 Watch for changes and compile bundle if found,
 ```bash
 $ npm run start